 Share this post!

-We are surrounded by many amazing hikes in Seattle, but we have some wonderful walks in Seattle too!
+We are surrounded by many amazing fall and winter hikes in Seattle, but we have some wonderful walks in Seattle too!
 These are perfect for rainy days, short winter days, long summer evenings, snowstorms and when you just don’t want to have to do too much planning.
 These walks in Seattle are all flat and feature each corner of the city, Check out the one closest to you, or visit them all and explore new parts of the city.
 These walks are a great way for visitors or locals to explore all of Seattle!
 If you’re looking for less of a city walk and more of a trail check out my favorites here.

 Southeast Seattle: Seward Park